-India Bordering Countries:
+India Bordering Countries: Bangladesh

 India Natural Resources:

 India has the fourth-largest reserve of coal in the world.
-Other fuel related resources are natural gas and petroleum.
+Other fuel-related resources are natural gas and petroleum.
 There are a number of metallic resources which include chromite, bauxite, iron ore, titanium ore, manganese, and mica.
 Other natural resources include diamonds, limestone and arable land.

 India Natural Hazards:

-India has a number of natural hazards, which include droughts, severe thunderstorms, flash floods, earthquakes, as well as widespread and destructive flooding from monsoonal rains.
+India has a number of natural hazards, which include droughts, severe thunderstorms, flash floods, and earthquakes, as well as widespread and destructive flooding from monsoonal rains.

 India Environmental Issues: